Accommodation, Businesses and more pictures from Luster

 With a vertical drop of 218 metres (about 720 feet) the Feigum Waterfall is one of the highest in Scandinavia.
 From the sightseeing boat on the fjord you will have the best view of this waterfall on the southern side of the Luster Fjord.
 You can also walk from the road all the way to the foot of the waterfall.

 Drivandefossen waterfall is found in beautiful and lush Mørkridsdalen in Skjolden, only a 15-20 minutes walk from the road.
-This is also the route to Åsetevatnet and the DNT-cabin at Fast.
+This is also the route to Åsetevatnet and the DNT-cabin.

 GAUPNE OLD CHURCH